A natural remedy or an aggressive stimulant—can cats eat catnip?

 No dealers or go-betweens—we’ll deliver to your doorstep

 Buying Untamed is a straightforward process thanks to our smooth online ordering system for cat food.
 Here’s what you need to do to get your taster pack:

 - Place the order

 We will deliver it within a day.
 Your kitty can sample different meals over the week.
 If they want more, we can send you monthly Untamed supplies with free shipping.
-Every delivery is 100% under your control—you can modify, skip, postpone, or cancel an order anytime.
+The cat food subscription is 100% under your control—you can modify, skip, postpone, or cancel an order anytime.